 How To Clean Your Air Hockey Table So It Lasts Longer

-An air hockey table is the perfect addition to any game or recreation room.
+Are you wondering how to clean your air hockey table?
+Air hockey table’s are the perfect addition to any game or recreation room.
 The game is an arcade classic that anyone can pick up and enjoy.

-However, failing to keep an air hockey table clean can dramatically affect the longevity and enjoyment of your air hockey table.
+However, failing to clean your air hockey table can dramatically affect the longevity and enjoyment of your air hockey table.

 Luckily, keeping your air hockey table clean is an easy process and the results can be seen for years to come.
-Here’s how to clean an air hockey table.
+Here’s how to clean your air hockey table for years to come.

 How Do Air Hockey Tables Work?

-Before you can effectively understand how to clean an air hockey table you need to have a complete understanding of how an air hockey table works.
+Before you can effectively understand how to clean your air hockey table you need to have a complete understanding of how an air hockey table works.

 Each table is built symmetrically with perfectly aligned holes drilled through the playing surface.
 An air pump pushes a steady stream of air through these holes which creates a frictionless playing surface for the puck to travel.
 This gives the illusion of a puck travelling on slippery ice.